automatic-controls/powerbi/README.md

 ## Languages

 These languages are listed in approximate order of their importance.
 You should have a decent understanding of every language listed here if you hope to maintain and/or update the existing architecture we use for Power BI.
-You should also be familiar with [GitHub].

 | Language | Primary Usage |
 | - | - |